Espresso 101: How Do I Get Started With Espresso?

 Water quality is of the utmost importance when making espresso, as scale buildup can quickly lead to the death of your machine.
 Scale is created when minerals dissolved in the water deposit inside the boiler or internal tubing, restricting the flow of water or blocking it off entirely.
 Scale can sometimes cause valves to stick open, leading to destructive leaks - or it can cause seal failures as pressure builds up, leading to dangerous conditions where boilers can burst and spray hot water and steam.
 Ideally, the water used for espresso machines has low scale-forming potential.
 It should have low calcium and magnesium content, and low carbonate hardness.

 Since water that is too "pure" is not considered good for coffee brewing, the alternative to filling a machine with distilled water is to use filtered or softened water, and to occasionally descale the machine using a weak acid solution or a commercial descaling product.
 This will ensure a long and healthy life for your machine.

 Grinders tend to be simpler to maintain: they primarily need to be cleaned out periodically with a brush, vacuum, or a grinder cleaning product like Grindz.
 Our post on grinder maintenance is full of helpful tips for cleaning out your grinder, and we recommend a light cleaning once a month with regular use.

 There’s a whole lot more to cover concerning espresso and equipment, so if you’re eager to take it all in we have some great places to start.
-Be sure to check out the articles linked below, where you’ll find instructions and videos for how to make espresso, how to select equipment, and how to maintain your gear for a long and happy life.
+Be sure to check out the learning center, where you’ll find instructions and videos for how to make espresso, how to select equipment, and how to maintain your gear for a long and happy life.